The Last of Us (TV series): Filming

 The second season was filmed primarily in British Columbia from February to August 2024.

 The second season was filmed in British Columbia under the working title Mega Sword, using around 60–70 locations.
 Delayed by the writers' and actors' strikes, production began on February 12, 2024, with filming taking place in Kamloops, Mission, Fort Langley, and Langley.
 Production returned to Calgary in March, including in Exshaw and along Highway 1A, and moved to Britannia Beach in April, June, and July, Downtown Eastside and Nanaimo in May, Chinatown, Downtown Vancouver, and New Westminster in July, and Gastown in August.
 Production concluded on August 23, followed by additional photography in Downtown Vancouver in September 2024 and January 2025.

-Filming for the third season is expected to take place in British Columbia from March 2 to November 30, 2026, under the working title Calm Current.
+The third season began filming in Vancouver in March 2026.

+Filming for the third season began in British Columbia under the working title Calm Current on March 2, 2026.
+A large outdoor set was constructed in Maple Ridge in March, with weathered structures, boats, and blue screens.
+Filming took place in Gastown from March to April, featuring Dever and Kratter on rooftops and a scene involving a military convoy.
+Filming took place in New Westminster on April 8 and inside the former Hudson's Bay department store from April 9–10, before returning to Gastown overnight from April 24–25 and moving near the Royal Centre from May 9–10.
+Production took a seven-week hiatus from June 1.
+The season's production is set to conclude on November 27.

 Music

-Gustavo Santaolalla, who worked on the video games, composed the score for the television series.
+Gustavo Santaolalla, who worked on the video games, co-composed the score for the television series.

 Gustavo Santaolalla and David Fleming composed the score for the television series; Santaolalla, who worked on the video games, wrote its opening theme.
 Mazin and Druckmann considered his score part of the franchise's "DNA".
 Santaolalla treated the series as "an expansion" of the games and kept them tied to each other, not seeking to revise or correct previous work as he considered it authentic.
 He worked on the character-driven score and Fleming on the action-driven, and they collaborated on blending the two.
 To match Santaolalla's work, Fleming kept his score minimalistic and selected instruments that paired appropriately.
 Soundtrack albums were released for each season.

 Druckmann considered music conducive to the narrative, with characters performing or listening to music contributing to worldbuilding or relationships.
 Several episode titles are based on songs: "Long, Long Time" features the song by Linda Ronstadt, which exhibits themes of unfulfilled love and how time heals wounds, echoing Bill and Frank's relationship; "Please Hold to My Hand" references the lyrics of Hank Williams's "Alone and Forsaken"; "Future Days" is named after the song by Pearl Jam, which features in the games and series; and "Through the Valley" is named after Shawn James's song, of which a cover by Ashley Johnson is featured in the episode.
 Several songs saw stream increases following their use in the series, and many subsequently charted.